Ayodhya: Road

 Ayodhya is connected by road to several major cities and towns, including Lucknow (130 km), Gorakhpur (140 km), Prayagraj (160 km), Varanasi (200 km) and Delhi (636 km).

 A direct bus service has been started between Ayodhya and Janakpur (birthplace of Sita), in Nepal as a part of Ramayana circuit.

 Rail

-The city is on the broad gauge Northern Railway line on Pandit Din Dayal Upadhyay Junction and Lucknow main route with Ayodhya Junction and Ayodhya Cantt railway stations.
+The city is on the broad gauge Northern Railway line on Pandit Din Dayal Upadhyay Junction and Lucknow main route with Ayodhya Junction and Faizabad Junction (Ayodhya Cantt) railway stations.